jetedonner/macOS-shortcuts/README.md

 - Translate selected text from chrome and say the translation - 2026-01-08
 - Translate selected text in any language from any app and say the translation (in german - you can change this as you wish) - 2026-01-18
+- Extract audio from movie mp4 file and save as mp3 file - 2026-02-16